-Probate is a process in which a deceased’s will is located and authenticated and all of the deceased property including real estate are distributed among the beneficiaries named in the will.
+Probate is a process in which a deceased’s will is located and authenticated.
+All of the deceased property, including real estate, is distributed among the beneficiaries named in the will.

-In case, a will is not available, a situation we call as ‘intestacy’ arises.
-The probate rules and regulations of the respective state are followed and the deceased property is distributed among the deserving beneficiaries which are typically deceased’s next of kin or heirs.
+If a will is not available, a situation we call ‘intestacy’ arises.
+The probate rules and regulations of the respective state are followed, and the deceased property is distributed among the deserving beneficiaries, which are typically the deceased’s next of kin or heirs.

-Third, seeing if the deceased had any unpaid bills or mortgage and paying them off.
+Third, see if the deceased had any unpaid bills or mortgage and pay them off.
 Fourth, distributing the property among the beneficiaries.

-Fifth, paying the probate court and the appointed lawyer and terminating the case.
+Fifth is to pay the probate court and the appointed lawyer and terminate the case.

 Ten Probate and Title Issues You Should Know

-Very commonly encountered issue with the probate is title issues.
-From incorrect legal description to automatic transfer of ownership to co-owner, following are various issues frequently encountered when dealing with probate and title ownership issues:
+A very commonly encountered issue with probate is title issues.
+From incorrect legal description to automatic transfer of Ownership to co-owner, the following are various issues frequently encountered when dealing with probate and title ownership issues:

 1. Deceased had the Sole Ownership

-in such a case the deceased was the only owner of a certain property and had no co-owner or neither any transfer on death deed.
-Here, it is necessity for that estate to undergo the probate process to determine the owner of the assets.
+in such a case, the deceased was the only owner of certain property and had no co-owner or transfer on death deed.
+Here, that estate must undergo the probate process to determine the owner of the assets.

 2. Joined Ownership

-here, if one of the owners passes away, the property’s title, following US probate code of the respective state will pass without any intervention of legality to the surviving owner.
+here, suppose one of the owners passes away.
+In that case, the property’s title, following the US probate code of the respective state, will pass without any intervention of legality to the surviving owner.
 No probate is required in such a case.

 3. Inadequate and False Legal Description of an Asset in Court Meetings

-while transferring a title of a certain property, whether on purpose or whether by an accident, if incorrect legal description is presented to judge, lethal after effects over entire transferring process can be expected.
+while transferring a title of a certain property, whether on purpose or whether by accident, if incorrect legal description is presented to the judge, lethal after-effects over the entire transferring process can be expected.

-In such a scenario, the judge will order to review all the paperwork multiple times and a dark, looming shadow will now cast upon the transferring claims.
-So, it is very vital that one check and recheck their legal descriptions of a particular property before presenting in the court.
+In such a scenario, the judge will order to review all the paperwork multiple times, and a dark, looming shadow will now be cast upon the transferring claims.
+So, one must check and recheck their legal descriptions of a particular property before presenting in court.

 4. Informing all Interested Parties

-There is always a possibility that someone close to the decease had their version of a will or a claim to inheritance which they feel must be honored and reviewed by the judge.
+There is always a possibility that someone close to the deceased had their version of a will or a claim to an inheritance they feel must be honored and reviewed by the judge.

-Rarely the beneficiary named in the will rejects their right to inheritance.
-In such a case, a disclaimer of interest must be filed and recorded in the county records.
+Rarely the beneficiary named in the will reject their right to inheritance.
+A disclaimer of interest must be filed and recorded in the county records in such a case.

 5. Missed Heirs and Beneficiaries

-A deceased son or daughter resides in another country and they haven’t paid a visit in over a decade.
+A deceased son or daughter resides in another country and hasn’t paid a visit in over a decade.

 No communication was present between the deceased and them.
-Consequently, although rare happening, but sometimes the law misses such heir or beneficiary and fails to notify them.
+Consequently, although rare, the law sometimes misses such an heir or beneficiary and fails to notify them.
 This might create problems in the long run.

-Hence, it is important for all legalities involve in the probate proceedings to do a thorough background check on all close relatives including children, spouses, siblings, spouses from former wife etc. It is vital to notify each and every one of them and inform them of the situation.
+Hence, it is important for all legalities involved in the probate proceedings to do a thorough background check on all close relatives, including children, spouses, siblings, spouses from former wives, etc. It is vital to notify them and inform them of the situation.

-So, when buying a house, one should do title search with professional help.
-They should review the insurance policy as well as the title commitment to avoid any of such complications in future.
+So, when buying a house, one should do a title search with professional help.
+They should review the insurance policy and the title commitment to avoid any such complications in the future.

-Even if the heir lives abroad and there is difficulty in reaching out to them, legal authorities involved should try their best, otherwise a potential big drama can be expected in future.
+Even if the heir lives abroad and there is difficulty reaching out to them, legal authorities should try their best; otherwise, a potential big drama can be expected in the future.

 6. Title Issues in Case of no Will

 Intestacy is what we call such a situation.
-Here, the title of property of inheritance will be allotted to the off springs or siblings and in the case that none of them are present, to the next closest surviving relative.
+Here, the title of property of inheritance will be allotted to the offspring or siblings and, if none of them are present, to the next closest surviving relative.

 7. How Divorce Affects Title Ownership of Deceased’s Property

-If the deceased had a will and in that he or she named their former spouse as a beneficiary and they did not renew it, then, in such a case, the former spouse is treated as if they are dead.
-Alternative beneficiary named are contacted and title is passed onto them.
+If the deceased had a will and named their former spouse as a beneficiary and did not renew it, then, in such a case, the former spouse is treated as if they are dead.
+Alternative beneficiary names are contacted, and the title is passed onto them.

 8. Tenants by the Entirety and Title Issues

-If the deceased person owned the property with his or her spouse, then in certain states it could have been held in tenancy by the entirety.
+If the deceased person owned the property with their spouse, then it could have been held in tenancy by the entirety in certain states.
 The surviving spouse is now the sole owner.
-No probate proceeding is required for the survivor to take ownership. (source of above information is:https://www.alllaw.com/articles/nolo/wills-trusts/transferring-real-estate-after-death.html)
+No probate proceeding is required for the survivor to take Ownership. (source of the above information is:https://www.alllaw.com/articles/nolo/wills-trusts/transferring-real-estate-after-death.html)

 9. Community Property and Title Issues

-In community property states which include Arizona, California, Idaho, Louisiana, New Mexico, Nevada, Texas, Washington, and Wisconsin, partners or spouses can hold property in community, meaning that they both are owning it together.
+In community property states, including Arizona, California, Idaho, Louisiana, New Mexico, Nevada, Texas, Washington, and Wisconsin, partners or spouses can hold property in the community, meaning that they both own it together.

 Alaska also allows spouses to designate real estate as community property, and Kentucky, South Dakota, and Tennessee allow spouses to create special community property trusts.

-In such a case, if one of the spouses passes away without naming any beneficiary, then the title of the property automatically passes to the surviving spouse.
-BUT, in their lifetime, both of the spouses have complete legal right to leave their half-interest in community property to whomever they desire.
+In such a case, if one of the spouses passes away without naming any beneficiary, then the property’s title automatically passes to the surviving spouse.
+BUT, in their lifetime, both spouses have the absolute legal right to leave their half-interest in community property to whomever they desire.

 10. Title Issues in Tenancy in Common

-Here too, both of the owners can name any beneficiary, that they choose in their will.
-However, if there is no will, a probate proceeding is a necessity to decide the ownership of that half of the property.
-Hence, the deceased co-owner’s interest in the property passes under state law to the closest relatives.
+Here too, both owners can name any beneficiary they choose in their will.
+However, if there is no will, a probate proceeding is necessary to decide the Ownership of that half of the property.
+Hence, the deceased co-owner’s interest in the property passes to the closest relatives under state law.

 To Wrap Up